This engine allows integrating ClickHouse with RabbitMQ.

 rabbitmq_num_queues– The number of queues per consumer.
 Default:

 1. Specify more queues if the capacity of one queue per consumer is insufficient.
-Single queue can contain up to 50K messages at the same time.

 The RabbitMQ server configuration should be added using the ClickHouse config file.

 <rabbitmq> <username>root</username> <password>clickhouse</password> </rabbitmq>

 CREATE TABLE queue ( key UInt64, value UInt64 ) ENGINE = RabbitMQ SETTINGS rabbitmq_host_port = 'localhost:5672', rabbitmq_exchange_name = 'exchange1', rabbitmq_format = 'JSONEachRow', rabbitmq_num_consumers = 5;